neonspectra/wmcms/README.md

  - No javascript, php, databases, or really anything else
  - Modular design: core site components are centralised in one location, so you only need to modify one set of files to globally tweak your website.
  - Posts are written in raw html

+For a live example of a website running wmcms, check out https://neosynth.net

 ### Design Philosophy